Our Samsung The Frame review is a must-read if you're considering investing in this coveted television and wondering whether it's worth the hype.

-Samsung TVs are built on the company’s own operating system – Tizen OS – and it’s one of the best ones you can find.
-It has pretty much every app for video on demand that you’ll want, from BBC iPlayer and ITV Player to Netflix and Amazon Prime Video in 4K.
+Samsung TVs are built on the company’s operating system, Tizen OS, and it’s one of the best ones you can find.
+It has every app for video on demand that you’ll want, from BBC iPlayer and ITV Player to Netflix and Amazon Prime Video in 4K.
 There’s even the new Apple TV app, so you’re unlikely to find yourself wanting.

-On top of that, it’s really easy to use.
-Bring up the home menu and a bar will appear along the bottom of the screen with all the available apps.
-If you select one, another bar appears above it with recommended and featured content, making it really easy to discover a new box set without interrupting what you’re currently watching.
+On top of that, it’s straightforward to use.
+Bring up the home menu, and a bar will appear along the bottom of the screen with all the available apps.
+If you select one, another bar appears above it with recommended and featured content, making it easy to discover a new box set without interrupting what you’re watching.

-There are also three favourites available directly from the remote - Netflix, Prime Video and Rakuten TV.
+Three favorites are available directly from the remote - Netflix, Prime Video, and Rakuten TV.

 You’ll probably want a soundbar

-Samsung does include its Intelligent Mode on The Frame, which recognises what is playing and adjusts its sound to suit but it can still only work with what’s on board, and bass is lacking.
-To get a bit more oomph behind those explosions, you’re going to want to find space for a soundbar.
+Samsung does include its Intelligent Mode on The Frame, which recognizes what is playing and adjusts its sound to suit, but it can still only work with what’s on board, and bass is lacking.
+You will want to find space for a soundbar to get a bit more oomph behind those explosions.

 Take your pick with voice control

-Since Samsung TVs now play nice with both Google Assistant and Amazon Alexa, you can make some basic voice commands via a Google Home or Amazon Echo speaker.
-However you’ll get the best voice experience by using Samsung’s own Bixby voice assistant, built right into the TV.
+Since Samsung TVs now play nice with Google Assistant and Amazon Alexa, you can make some basic voice commands via a Google Home or Amazon Echo speaker.
+However, you’ll get the best voice experience using Samsung’s Bixby voice assistant, built right into the TV.

-It’s still not quite as clever as the competition at their best, but it’s learning more all the time - currently it can open apps, change source, channel or volume, control content playback or turn on Art Mode.
-Just press the microphone button on the remote and start chatting.
+It’s still not quite as clever as the competition at its best, but it’s learning more all the time - currently, it can open apps, change source, channel, or volume, control content playback or turn on Art Mode.
+Then, just press the microphone button on the remote and start chatting.

 What I liked

-It’s hard not to be impressed by the Frame’s design – from end to end it’s a unique and clever proposition that’s been brilliantly executed.
-Plus now it’s available in even more screen sizes, there’s one to suit all types and sizes of room.
+It’s hard not to be impressed by the Frame’s design – from end to end.
+It’s a unique and clever proposition that’s been brilliantly executed.
+Plus, now it’s available in even more screen sizes.
+So, finally, there’s one to suit all types and sizes of room.

 What I didn’t like

-The price-to-performance ratio is off compared with other TVs on the market, which is something that often happens when design is a focus.
-While that means this is probably not a TV for home cinema fanatics, it still provides a good performance for those that will find its design appealing.
+The price-to-performance ratio is off compared with other TVs on the market, often when the design is a focus.
+So while this is probably not a TV for home cinema fanatics, it still provides a good performance for those who will find its design appealing.

 Real Homes verdict